libdemdigital/security-advice/index.md

 - Limit apps' permissions to the minimum possible.
 If in doubt, remove the permission from the app and see what breaks - you can always give it back!
   - On iPhone go to `Settings > Privacy` and go through each category in turn.
   - On Android go to `Settings > Privacy > Permission manager` and go through each category in turn.
-- **Do not sideload apps**.
+- **Never sideload apps**.
 This is where applications are installed by downloading a file ending `.apk` instead of installing it from the app store/play store.
 It is disabled by default on both Android and iPhones.
+- **Do not root or jailbeak your device**.
+This disables many of the security protections on your device.

 ### Unlocking your phone